Which city is cheaper, Winston-Salem or Chapel Hill?

 Should I visit Chapel Hill or Winston-Salem?
 This is a common question asked by many travelers.
-By figuring out which city is more affordable, you'll understand where you can get more bang for your buck.
-So, let's dive into the data, which all comes from actual travelers.
+By figuring out which city has activities that align with your interests along with knowing which is more affordable, you'll understand where you can get more bang for your buck.
+So, let's dive into the details and the data, which all comes from actual travelers.

 Chapel Hill is a college town in North Carolina that, together with Raleigh and Durham, makes up the Research Triangle area.
 The town is 28 miles northwest of Raleigh and 12 miles southwest of Durham.
 Chapel Hill dates back to 1819 when it was founded to support the University of North Carolina at Chapel Hill.
 With a population of just over 52,000, Chapel Hill has the vibe of a small college town with the amenities of a larger community.
 It's proximity to both Raleigh and Durham give it an economic boost that provides economic diversity and security.